grano00/LSSimulations/6_Players_getting_competitive_MOBA_LS/README.md

 It is a simulation in order to investigate the player satisfaction under the Looting System (LS) of the most diffuse MOBA game, i.e. League of Legend (LoL).
 It is also a pioneer in introducing LSs.
 For these reasons, we have decided to use LoL as a case study to verify to what extent the presence of an “official” LS, managed by the company producing the game, can increase the satisfaction of players, as any valid rewarding system.
 To increase the reliability of our findings, we have decided to base the structure of our simulation on real data, both quantitative and qualitative.
 For this purpose, we have interviewed a group of LoL players, both from Italy and Finland; also, we asked LoL’s player to answer an online survey.
 Starting from the data collected, we have set up this simulation aimed at measuring how much their satisfaction with the game is influenced by the LS.
+Furthermore, in the Plots folder you will find all plots (png, eps, and fig) of the simualtion results with the tables of raw data (in CSV format).

 ## GETTING STARTED